Nevada Department of Education logo

 7. There was a 25% or more increase or decrease in AEFLA funding from the previous program year (Including IELCE).

 10. The grantee did not meet at least 50% of negotiated targets.
-(2019-2020 will not include Table 5 targets)

 1. Targets will include all Educational Functioning Levels and employment 2nd quarter after exit, employment 4th quarter after exit, median earnings, and credentials obtained.